ananddtyagi/Claude-Code-Editor/claude-code-extension/README.md

 - Chat with Claude Code directly within VS Code
 - Send messages to Claude through a convenient interface
 - Interact with Claude in a dedicated terminal
+- File context selection to help Claude understand your codebase
+- Search and select specific files to provide as context
 - Simple, lightweight design with minimal dependencies

 ## Requirements